 There are a few more things to consider.
 If your chamber has a tight neck then turning is mandatory.
 Also if you plan to neck-size your brass rather than full length size then I consider turning is advantageous.
 My preference is to full length size every firing which allows a bit of neck wall thickness variation to be tolerated.

 Probably the most important step is to check your new brass with either a neck concentricity gauge as made by Redding or with a neck wall micrometer as made by K&M. I grade out those cases with more than 0.0015" variation and identify them with a file nick in the rim.
 These are used for foulers and sighters.
 Normally Lapua cases would only have 5 to 10 such in every 100.
 Some other brands can have surprisingly good consistency in certain batches.
+All Redding, K&M and Lapua products are available from Pro-Cal (03-52811380).
+Pete van Meurs |

 In reply to this post by Stuart Elliott